Guido Brunner

-Guido Brunner (27 May 1930 – 2 December 1997) was a Spanish-born German diplomat and politician of the liberal Free Democratic Party.
+Guido Brunner (27 May 1930 – 2 December 1997) was a German diplomat and politician of the liberal Free Democratic Party.
 He served as European Commissioner for Energy, Research and Science in the Jenkins Commission from 1977 to 1981.
 He was a Member of the Bundestag from 1980 to 1981, Senator for the Economy in the government of West Berlin in 1981 and Ambassador to Spain from 1981 to 1992.
 Tam Dalyell described him as "one of the unsung architects of the Europe we have today."

 Career

 Brunner was born and grew up in Madrid, where his father was a businessman.
 He moved to West Germany after the Second World War, where he studied law.
 He subsequently earned a PhD in law in Germany and a licentiate's degree in law in Spain.

 Early diplomatic career

 In 1955 he joined the West German diplomatic service and was posted to New York City as a member of the German delegation to the United Nations from 1960 to 1968.
 He was director of the press office of the Foreign Office from 1970 to 1972 and director of planning from 1972 to 1974.
 He headed the West German delegation to the 1973 Conference on Security and Co-operation in Europe.